neilenns/mobiflight-docs/content/devices/button-switch/_index.md

 ---
 title: Buttons and switches
-description: Buttons and switches for MobiFlight input
+description: How to use buttons and switches with MobiFlight.
+og_image: card-images/devices/buttons-switches.png
 ---

 {{< buy-in-shop url="https://shop.mobiflight.com/product/switch-12mm-panel-mount" >}}